Chris GREEN

 Biography

-Before joining the department in 2022 I taught at Leeds Beckett University, The Institute for Study Abroad, The University of Plymouth, and Sheffield Hallam University.
+Before joining the department in 2022, I taught at Leeds Beckett University, The Institute for Study Abroad, the University of Plymouth, and Sheffield Hallam University on modules focusing on arts and social change, the body, situated practices, live art, and practice research.

 Teaching

-Performance art, site-based practices, collaboration and co-authorship, practice research, performance studies, art and politics.
+Performance art, site-based practices, gender and sexuality, collaboration and co-authorship, experimental writing, practice research, performance studies, art and politics.

 Research interests